Malaria in the River Thames: Decline and disappearance

 By the end of the Victorian era indigenous malaria had nearly disappeared from England, but a few cases survived into the 20th century enabling the disease to be positively identified by blood tests.
 It was probably caused by the protozoan parasite Plasmodium vivax.

 While the draining of the Thames marshes did not, by itself, eradicate malaria – in places the mosquito still abounds – it may have been a contributory cause.
 Why it did disappear is complex and uncertain.
 The mosquito prefers to take blood from livestock, so increasing livestock densities (brought about by the introduction of root crops as winter fodder) may have diverted biting from humans to domestic animals.
-Other factors may have included better housing, health care, sanitation and hygiene (by helping to reduce transmission rates), smaller rural populations as manual labor was replaced by machinery, and better insulation of houses in winter.
+Other factors may have included better housing, health care, sanitation and hygiene (by helping to reduce transmission rates), smaller rural populations as manual labour was replaced by machinery, and better insulation of houses in winter.

+Exogenous malaria

+According to Kuhn et all exogenous malaria continues to be brought from abroad by travellers; since the 1950s there have been more than 50,000 cases; but apparently none have led to secondary infections among the resident population: The last statement requires qualification.
+During the latter stages of World War I malaria was contracted by soldiers and civilians "who had never set foot abroad".
+There were cases at military sites near Sheerness and on the Isle of Grain, where Anopheles mosquitos were generally abundant; Ministry of Health officials believed the parasite was brought in by troops demobilised from the Salonika Campaign, Egypt and German East Africa.
+That demobilised troops might spread malaria across Britain worried the authorities.

 Global warming and British malaria

 In 2002 the Chief Medical Officer predicted that by 2050 the British climate might so warm that indigenous malaria would be re-established.
 However, a paper by Kuhn et al in Proceedings of the National Academy of Sciences, examining historical data, disagreed.
 Temperature and rainfall were just two factors tending to increase transmissibility of malaria, but wetland acreage and cattle population were more important.
 The projected climate change, by itself, was "clearly insufficient".